 THIS WEEK’S OPPONENT INFO

 - Saturday’s meeting will be the third and final meeting between the two clubs this season … the Revs earned a 2-0 road-win at BBVA Compass Stadium on May 18 before falling 2-1 at Gillette Stadium on July 13

 - The Revs began the all-time series with a 6-1-3 record against Houston through the 2010 season, but Houston then went 2-0-2 against New England with two wins at home and two draws at Gillette Stadium in 2011 and 2012

-- In all but one meeting – the 2-1 Revs win in Houston on Oct.
-10, 2010 and Houston’s 2-1 win in New England on July 13, 2013 – the winning team has recorded a shutout or the match has ended in a draw … overall, there have been nine shutouts in 15 regular-season meetings
+- In all but two meetings – the 2-1 Revs win in Houston on Oct.
+10, 2010 and Houston’s 2-1 win in New England on July 13, 2013 – the winning team has recorded a shut out or the match has ended in a draw … overall, there have been nine shutouts in 16 regular-season meetings

 New England and Houston have met in three tournament finals: MLS Cup 2006, MLS Cup 2007, SuperLiga 2008 … Houston won the 2006 MLS title match in penalty kicks after extra time finished 1-1 in Frisco, Texas, and then one year later took the 2007 championship with a come-from-behind, 2-1 victory in Washington, D.C. … the Revs won SuperLiga 2008 in penalty kicks after the teams were knotted at 2-2 after extra time at Gillette Stadium

-- Saer Sene is the Revolution’s current leading scorer against Houston with two goals in one appearance … Sene scored a penalty kick goal and later an unassisted strike when the teams met on May 19, 2012, at Gillette Stadium … the midfielder scored again in the team’s 2-1 loss at Gillette on July 13
+- Saer Sene is the Revolution’s current leading scorer against Houston with three goals in two appearances … Sene scored a penalty kick goal and later added an unassisted strike when the teams met on May 19, 2012, at Gillette Stadium … the midfielder scored again in the team’s 2-1 loss at Gillette on July 13

 - Three players – Kevin Alston, Andy Dorman and Clyde Simms – have recorded assists against the Dynamo … Alston recorded the first assist of his career against the Dynamo, picking up the second assist on Kheli Dube’s game-winning goal at Houston on Aug.
 25, 2009 … Simms recorded his first assist in New England in the team’s 2-0 win earlier this year.

 - Matt Reis is 5-2-5 in his regular-season career against the Dynamo with an 0.92 goals against average and five shutouts